Techmoan

-Matthew "Mat" Taylor, better known by his YouTube handle Techmoan, is a British YouTuber and blogger, specializing in consumer tech reviews and retrotech documentaries about technology of historical interest.
+Matthew "Mat" Taylor, better known by his YouTube handle Techmoan, is a British YouTuber and blogger, specialising in consumer tech reviews and retrotech documentaries about technology of historical interest.

 Apart from reviews and tests, Taylor's videos often include disassembling (and repairing when possible) products and, in the case of older technology, reporting on the product's history and reception via references in publications of the time.
 For audio and entertainment devices this is often Billboard magazine, which at the time covered both consumer and trade electronics devices through articles and old advertisements.
 Bonus outro skits often feature a trio of muppet-like puppets, parodying YouTube viewer comments.

 Taylor's videos have been referenced by sites such as The A.V.
 Club, Gizmodo, Hackaday, El Español and print publications such as Popular Mechanics and The Daily Telegraph.
 By ratings on Reddit, MarketWatch listed the YouTube channel 6th in its "binge-watching" top ten.

 Current product reviews on miscellaneous tech items, mainly on consumer products like action and dashcams, sometimes sponsored or donated, participating in the affiliate marketing associates program of Amazon Services LLC, and a Patreon membership, are how the channel is funded.